coveo/coveo.analytics.js/README.md

 # Developer information

-Information for constributors or Coveo developers integrating coveoua into their codebases.
+Information for contributors or Coveo developers developing or integrating coveoua.

 ## Setup